Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 - and either wait for max.
 60 minutes until API-Builder has re-created the transform or call the REST-API as shown above

 The main cause of this problem is the way the `http.status` field is indexed, which was changed in the update to version 3.4.0.
 If no documents have been received after the upgrade and initial creation of the transformation job, the transformation does not correctly index the `http.status.keyword` field.

 <p align="right"><a href="#troubleshooting">Top</a></p>

+### Too many API-Manager lookups

+API- and Application-Details are looked up as part of the Logstash pipeline from the API Manager using a APIBuilder4Elastic REST API.
+The obtained details are cached by Logstash using Memcache.
+Now, if lookups are constantly performed nevertheless, then this might be caused by APIs directly exposed by the API-Gateways via policies, which have a path parameter (e.g /api/v1/cusomer/323213).
+Because the path parameter makes the API path dynamic it prevents Logstash from caching it.
+In this case, you need to help the solution by setting an API name in the appropriate policies using the [Set Service Context](https://docs.axway.com/bundle/axway-open-docs/page/docs/apim_policydev/apigw_polref/monitoring_logging/index.html#set-service-context-filter) filter.

+<p align="right"><a href="#troubleshooting">Top</a></p>